-The next two rows report the results for the scenario that the autoregressive coefficient $a{11}$ decreases at the first breakpoint and then increases at the second one.
+The next two rows report the results for the scenario that the autoregressive coefficient a{11} decreases at the first breakpoint and then increases at the second one.
 When half of the drop is recovered after the second break, the combination forecasts dominate the single forecasts, with the best performance from the simple equal-weights.
-When $a{11}$ totally recovers after the second break, the single forecast using the Bai-Perron method to estimate breakpoints and the adjusted-ROC-weighted forecast deliver the smallest two MSFEs.
+When a{11} totally recovers after the second break, the single forecast using the Bai-Perron method to estimate breakpoints and the adjusted-ROC-weighted forecast deliver the smallest two MSFEs.

-The last two rows reports the benefits of using these forecasting methods for structural break uncertainty when the marginal coefficient of $x{t-1}$ changes at each break.
+The seventh and the eighth rows report the benefits of using these forecasting methods for structural break uncertainty when the marginal coefficient of x{t-1} changes at each break.
 With a large upwards shift, the gains from considering breaks are considerable.
 Among all of the weighted forecasts, MSFE under ROC-W2 is the lowest whereas the single forecast using the Bai-Perron method is the most accurate.
-However, the performance of the Bai-Perron method depends on the size and the direction of the shifts on $a{12}$ .
-For the seventh row where $a{12}$ declines by a smaller amount each time, weighted forecasts dominate the single forecasts.
+However, the performance of the Bai-Perron method depends on the size and the direction of the shifts on a{12} .
+For the seventh row where a{12} declines by a smaller amount each time, weighted forecasts dominate the single forecasts.